June 2020 update

-A few highlights on last two months’ progress include:
+A few highlights of the last two months’ progress include:

-- The exercise equipment from the HT02 and HT08 rooms successfully moved to the HT Gym to enable use during HT construction.
+- The exercise equipment from the HT 02 and HT 08 rooms was successfully moved to the HT Gym to enable use during HT construction.

-- The layout for Biology in ST building reached agreement after a thoughtful and participatory process.
+- The layout for Biology in the ST building reached an agreement after a thoughtful and participatory process.